 It is believed that lemons were introduced to the Middle East around 700 C.E.

-The earliest written evidence of lemon juice drink, from Egypt, dates to around 1000 C.E., made with lemons, dates and honey.
+The earliest written evidence of lemon juice drink, from Egypt, dates to around 1000 C.E., made with lemons, dates, and honey.

-Subsequent written records shows that trade in lemon juice was active by 1104.
+Subsequent written records show that trade in lemon juice was active by 1104.
 Records of the Jewish community in Cairo, that span the 10th through 13th centuries, note the consumption of qatarmizat—lemon juice with lots of sugar—which was made for local consumption as well as export (source).

 In 1676, Compagnie de Limonadiers was founded in Paris, with monopoly rights to sell lemonade.
 Street vendors served the drink from tanks on their backs.

 The first known reference to carbonated lemonade comes from 1833; it was sold at refreshment stands in Britain.
-The R. White’s Lemonade brand, still sold in the U.K., been produced since 1845 (photo #4).
+The R. White’s Lemonade brand, still sold in the U.K., has been produced since 1845 (photo #4).

 What About The Ice?

-Much of early lemonade was served without ice.
+Much of the early lemonade was served without ice.
 Refrigeration and ice in warm weather are more modern benefits.

 While drinking lemonade-type drinks may date back thousands of years, ice to keep foods cold was available only to the wealthy few, who could afford ice houses.
-In ancient times, ice cut from the mountains of Italy was shipped by barge (on a miniscule scale) to the Middle East and Egypt.
+In ancient times, ice cut from the mountains of Italy was shipped by barge (on a minuscule scale) to the Middle East and Egypt.

 The earliest remains of ice pits found are from the seventh century B.C.E., with references suggesting that the techniques were used before the 11th century B.C.E.